 One of the most common problems that guitar players face is a worn out Volume or Tone control.
-You can tell when one is becoming worn out by the loud, scratching sound that’s introduced into your guitar signal when you turn the potentiometer up or down.
+You can tell when one is becoming worn out by the loud, scratching sound in your guitar signal when you turn the potentiometer up or down.
 This scratching sound is caused by the dust and dirt that accumulates in the casing of the potentiometer, and just from regular wear and tear.
 If it gets too worn out, the static sound will remain, even when the control is not being operated.
-This would be the time to replace it.
+This would be a time to replace it.

 A potentiometer is a variable resistor that allows you to manually adjust the amount of resistance between zero and the value of a particular potentiometer.
-One that’s turned all the way down, will add zero resistance to an electric circuit, while one that’s turned all the way up will add a resistance equal to the value of that particular potentiometer.
-For this article, it will be 250,000 or 500,000 Ohms.
+A pot that’s turned all the way down will add zero resistance to an electric circuit, while one that’s turned all the way up will add a resistance equal to the value of that particular potentiometer.
+In this article, we’re looking pots with a value of 250,000 or 500,000 Ohms.

 With no Volume Control, your guitar signal goes directly from your pickup to your amplifier.
 When a potentiometer is placed between the pickup and the amplifier, it provides another path for the signal to take, a way straight to ground, bypassing the amp.

 When your potentiometer is turned all the way down, there is no resistance to prevent all the guitar signal from going to ground, instead of to your amplifier.
-This, essentially, turns your guitar off, or all the way down.
+This, essentially, turns your guitar off.
 When you turn the Volume Control on your guitar all the way up, you are placing a 250K or a 500k wall between your signal and the ground, forcing most of it to go to your amplifier.
 This, essentially, turns your volume up.